-You didn’t expect your kids to be home 24/7 in the middle of March.
+You didn’t expect your kids to be home 24/7.
 And you certainly didn’t expect their return to school to be more of an if, than a when.
-In fact, the CDC now says the shutdown, which many districts initially set at two weeks, may last the rest of the school year.
+In fact, the CDC now says the shutdown, which many districts initially set at two weeks, will likely last the rest of the school year.
 For sure, there are more questions than answers swirling about, but this much is certain: any sense of routine is, for the foreseeable future, a thing of the past.

 So here we are, trying to navigate a new normal without a road map.
 Many of us are working from home, or perhaps not working at all because school was part of our daycare.
 Our kids are underfoot and just as out-of-sorts as we are.
 Our fabulous and dedicated teachers are reinventing lesson plans for remote learning but they, too, may have children at home and are scrambling like the rest of us.
 We all have a houseful of energy, and virtually no outlet.
 We can’t run your kids around the block for you, or make sure their math is done, but KidNuz is here to do our part.